MicrosoftDocs/architecture-center/docs/framework/resiliency/chaos engineering.md

 # Chaos Engineering

+Chaos Engineering is a practice used for enabling developers to attain consistent reliability by hardening their services against failures in production.
 Chaos engineering using fault injection is an approach of causing your systems components to fail deliberately.
 The goal is to observe, monitor, respond to and improve your systems reliability under these circumstances.

 ## Principles